 A General Theory of Liquidity Provisioning for Prediction Markets

-Adithya Bhaskara, Rafael M. Frongillo, and Maneesha Papireddygari
+Adithya Bhaskara, Elias Lindgren, Rafael M. Frongillo, and Maneesha Papireddygari